jwworth/jakeworth/content/blog/its-done.md

 date: '2017-07-19T12:53:12-05:00'
 ---

-A coworker recently taught me a client management technique that I love ❤️.
+A coworker recently taught me a client management technique that I love.

 When a stakeholder asks for a change to the software we're developing, my standard response is, roughly: "Sure thing."